How to Use the Viewer in CI/CD

 |---|---|---|

-- CLI Options — all command-line flags
+exportcommand reference - CLI Options — all command-line flags

-- REST API — querying results programmatically
+- REST API — querying the live viewer

 - Multi-Project Setup — multiple projects in one viewer